-Enterprise Budget 350 Cow/Yearling, High Desert Area
+350 Cow/Calf, High Desert Area

-Loren Kerns, undergraduate student, Brenda Turner, research assistant, Fred Obermiller, Extension range economist, John Tanaka and Bart Eleveld, Extension economists, Jay Carr, Dave Chamberlain, Gary Delaney, Ron Hathaway, Devon Knutson, and Willie Riggs, Extension agents, Oregon State University
+Loren Kerns, undergraduate student, Brenda Turner, research assistant, Fred Obermiller, Extension range economist, John Tanaka and Bart Eleveld, Extension economists, Dave Chamberlain, Gary Delaney, Ron Hathaway, Devon Knutson, and Willie Riggs, Extension agents, Oregon State University

-This livestock enterprise budget estimates the typical costs and returns of producing yearlings in the high desert area of southeast Oregon.
+This livestock enterprise budget estimates the typical costs and returns of producing calves in the high desert area of southeast Oregon.
 It should be used as a guide to estimate actual costs and is not representative of any particular ranch.
 The major assumptions used in constructing this budget are discussed below.
 Assistance provided by area producers is greatly appreciated.
-For costs and returns associated with cow/calf production in the high desert area, see EM 8653, EM 8654, EM 8656, and EM 8470.
-For native hay production, refer to EM 8652.
+For costs and returns associated with alternate herd sizes in the high desert area, see EM 8653, EM 8654, and EM 8656.
+For native hay production, refer to EM 8652, and see EM 8335 for cow/yearling costs and returns.